-By NANCY SULLIVAN Staff reporter Although only 81 people had signed up as of Monday to give Campus Christian Center, Mrs. Elizabeth Sizemore, Red Cross recruitment coordinator, terms must be donated by Wed-nesday afternoon.
-The plan allows any Marshall students, faculty or staff member, husband or wife , parents and member's children under age bers, Student Body President, Steven R. Bloom, Charleston 18 to receive blood, she said. senior, urged faculty members A donor must be at least 18 to donate blood, courage students to give , and excuse students who may be years old, in relatively good health, and weigh at least 110 pounds. late due to giving blood.
-As an example of blood program needs, Ms. Wood said a student's mother is in the hospital with leukemia and needs considerable blood.
-A unit of blood may cost from \$25 from noon to 2 p.m.
-Practitioner visits MU today Mrs. D. Theodore, a campus and discuss Christian Science counselor appointed by The with anyone.
-Mother Church, The First Church of Christ, Scientist in 11 a.m. until 2 p.m. is sponsored by the MU Christian Science Organization.
-Boston, Mass., will be in the lobby of the Memorial Student Center to answer questions
+DISCOUNT COUPON minister and blood coordinator, "Nobody has to be signed up to give blood, but if they are signed up it does speed things up."
+She said students with time slots will be admitted without delay.
+For Marshall to keep its group plan, 400 units of blood must be donated by Wednesday afternoon.
+The plan allows any Marshall students, faculty or staff member, husband or wife, parents and member's children under age 18 to receive blood, she said.
+A donor must be at least 18 years old, in relatively good 110 pounds.
+As an example of blood program needs, Ms. Wood said a student's mother is in the hospital with leukemia and needs considerable blood. health, and weigh at least drive to \$100, according to a Red s to be Cross brochure.
+Under the program the blood is free.
+Ms. Wood said advertising on local radio and television and in The Parthenon as well as posters on campus will undoubtedly promote par-ticipation, but she added, "The biggest thing that helps is people talking to other people."
+In a letter to faculty members, Student Body President, Steven R. Bloom, Charleston senior, urged faculty members to donate blood, courage students to give, and excuse students who may be late due to giving blood.
+Christian spokesman said the time space with the fewest number of students signed to give blood is unit of blood may cost from \$25 from noon to 2 p.m.
+Practitioner visits MU today Mrs. D. Theodore, a campus counselor appointed by The Mother Church, The First Church of Christ, Scientist in Boston, Mass., will be in the lobby of the Memorial Student Center to answer questions and discuss Christian Science with anyone.